Quality takes time. One bean at a time.

 How coffee processing methods—washed, natural, and honey—change flavor.
 What these methods actually produce in Indian coffees, backed by data.

 This article explains what these methods actually do mechanically, shows flavor outcomes using ICB's catalog data from 878 Indian coffees with processing information, and documents how processing choices affect final cup characteristics.
-This is reference knowledge about how processing works, not subjective preference ranking.
+This is reference knowledge about how processing works, not a preference ranking.

 Top flavor notes for washed process coffees: Dark chocolate (17%), Caramel (13%), Citrus (12%), Chocolate (12%), Milk chocolate (9%), Sweet (7%), Cocoa (7%), Nutty (6%).
 Clean, chocolate-forward profiles with bright acidity characterize Indian washed coffees.